-Apache Storm is a distributed, fault-tolerant, open-source computation system that allows you to process data in real-time with Hadoop.
+Storm is a distributed, fault-tolerant, open-source computation system.
+You can use Storm to process data in real time with Hadoop.
 Storm solutions can also provide guaranteed processing of data, with the ability to replay data that was not successfully processed the first time.

 Why use Storm on HDInsight?

-Apache Storm on HDInsight is a managed cluster integrated into the Azure environment.
-It provides the following key benefits:
+Storm on HDInsight provides the following key benefits:

-- Performs as a managed service with an SLA of 99.9% up time
+Performs as a managed service with an SLA of 99.9 percent uptime.

-- Use the Trident Java interface to create Storm topologies that support "exactly once" processing of messages, "transactional" datastore persistence, and a set of common stream analytics operations
+Supports the Trident Java interface.
+You can create Storm topologies that support exactly once processing of messages, transactional datastore persistence, and a set of common stream analytics operations.

-- Combine the capabilities of multiple HDInsight clusters by using Azure Virtual Network: Create analytic pipelines that use HDInsight, HBase, or Hadoop clusters
+Securely combines the capabilities of multiple HDInsight clusters by using Virtual Network.
+You can create analytic pipelines that use HDInsight, HBase, or Hadoop clusters.

-For a list of companies that are using Apache Storm for their real-time analytics solutions, see Companies Using Apache Storm.
+For a list of companies that are using Storm for their real-time analytics solutions, see Companies using Apache Storm.

 To get started using Storm, see Get started with Storm on HDInsight.